 LinkedIn is the top online site for professional, social, and career networking.
 The site functions as an online directory of individual professionals and organizations, and facilitates the process of professional networking without having to leave your office.

-As of late 2018, LinkedIn had more than half a billion members in more than 200 countries, including executives from all of the Fortune 500 companies.
+As of 2021, LinkedIn had more than 740 million members in more than 200 countries, including executives from all of the Fortune 500 companies.

 While individuals use LinkedIn for professional networking, connecting, and job searching, companies use it for recruiting and for sharing company information with prospective employees.